wkumari/draft-harkins-owe/README.md

    OWE requires no special configuration or user interaction but provides a higher level of security than a common, shared, and public PSK.
-OWE provides more security to the end user, while also being easier to use (no public keys to maintain, share, etc.).
+OWE not only provides more security to the end user, it is also easier to use both for the provider and the end user -- there are no public keys to maintain, share, or manage.

-3. 802.11 Network Access

-   Wi-Fi Access Points advertise their presence through frames called "beacons".
-These frames inform clients within earshot of the SSID the AP is advertising, the AP's MAC address (known as its "BSSID"),